 Confidentiality is an issue which needs to be discussed and fully understood by all those working with children, particularly in the context of child protection.
-A member of staff must never guarantee confidentiality to anyone about a safeguarding concern (including parents / carers or pupils) or promise to keep a secret.
-In accordance with statutory requirements, where there is a child protection concern, this must be reported to the designated safeguarding lead and may require further referral to and subsequent investigation by appropriate authorities.
+A member of staff must never guarantee confidentiality to anyone about a safeguarding concern (including parents / carers or

-Information on individual child protection cases may be shared by the designated safeguarding lead (or deputies) with other relevant staff members.
+Information on individual child protection cases may be shared by the designated safeguarding lead (or deputy) with other relevant staff members.
 This will be on a 'need to know' basis only and where it is in the child's best interests to do so.